 Sydney vegan restaurants are growing in popularity as more people shun meat.

 But you don’t have to be vegan to savour the delights that these restaurants are serving up.
-Every single place on this list offers incredible food, it just happens to be meat-free.
+Every single restaurant or take away joint on this list offers incredible food.
+It just happens to be meat-free.